Home / Towns / Marysville

 Unique outdoor gallery featuring sculptures throughout native gardens.

-Marysville is located 95km from Melbourne CBD.
-The drive typically takes around 1.5 hours via the Maroondah Highway.
+Marysville is 95km from Melbourne on sealed roads via the Maroondah Highway.